 Instead, when looking to make a hire, think about what skills and qualifications are essential for success and then proceed from there.
 For any auxiliary requirements, consider them more a nice-to-have.

 It’s also not wise to write your job description based off the skills and responsibilities of a departing senior team member, especially one who’s been in the role for any extended length of time.
 It’s likely that many of the skills they’re departing with were acquired while in that position.
-So instead, rely on training and upskilling for what you need and seek talent with the propensity for learning.
+So, instead, rely on training and upskilling for what you need and seek talent with the propensity for learning.
 Remember, sometimes the perfect candidate just doesn’t exist, but that doesn’t mean they can’t be created.

 Not Hiring When Top Talent is Available

 Employers should always be keeping their eyes on the job market.
 Just as ‘Always Be Closing’ (ABC) is a motivational phrase used to describe a sales strategy, ‘Always Be Recruiting’ (ABR, an admittedly lack luster acronym) should be the strategy deployed by hiring managers.
 When top talent, especially top IT talent, hits the market, they don’t stay there for long.
-If you know you’ll have a need in a certain area, even if not immediately, start your search and make your hiring decisions sooner rather than later.
+If you know you’ll have a need in a certain area, begin your search and make your hiring decisions sooner rather than later.
 You can take the initial down time to train them on company policy, culture, or even on any additional skills that may be of value – or that the worker themselves values (what better way to attract talent?).

 Poor Recruitment Strategy